The

 The Business of Luxury

-Industry incumbents subscribe to a complex matrix of principles, and whilst the term continues to elude common delineation, experts studies conducted over recent decades have identified a broad spectrum of distinguishing components that define luxury products or services.
-The most prestigious and quintessential luxury products or services notably feature each characteristic, however the term may be assigned where some components are absent.
-The difference is the result of discovering an optimal balance which leverages varying degrees of pressure to each lever to the perfect degree.
+Industry incumbents subscribe to a complex matrix of common principles, and whilst the term continues to elude standard definition, expert studies conducted over recent decades have identified a broad spectrum of distinguishing components that define luxury goods and services.
+Critically, the most prestigious and quintessential luxury brands holistically capture each of the ten levers, however the term 'luxury' is often assigned where some components are absent.
+This is possible often due to discovering an optimal balance which leverages varying levels of pressure to each lever to the perfect degree.

 The Global luxury market continues to expand, defying economic shocks and scientific predictions, and is estimated to be worth presently $1.2trn, with a predicted compound annual growth rate (CAGR) of 6% for the next decade.The UK luxury industry, often described as the jewel in the crown of British business, contributes approximately £50bn to the UK economy (2.5% of GDP), and employs more than 160,000 people (0.5% of the total workforce).
 The wide range of products and services across industries, from clothing & footwear, to food & drink; fragrances, and automobiles, to jewellery and hospitality; is ever expanding, as the needs and expectations of consumers continue to shift and evolve.
 Businesses must remain alert and responsive, to navigate the changing landscape, whilst delivering the highest standards of excellence and creativity.

-Contact us to learn more about the TEN LEVERS of Luxury Model...
+Contact us to learn more about how the TEN LEVERS Framework can help to uniquely position your business for lasting success.